great-expectations/great_expectations/docs/integrations/contributing_integration_tests.md

 ### Scope
 While test requirements vary widly, we made some decisions to help us narrow down the cases we cover while keeping developer friction at a minimum.
-To this end we have created a taxonomy of the types of tests that our self service integration tests framework supports.
+To this end we have created a taxonomy of the types of tests that our self-service integration tests framework supports.

 #### Type 1
 Type 1 integration tests are those which are fully self-contained and can be or are already containerized.
 Our framework supports running tests in docker containers and(optionally) orchestrated via `docker compose`.

 #### Type 2
 Type 2 integration tests are those which depend on outside/third party services.
 For example, your integration depends on AWS Redshift, Snowflake, Databricks, etc. In this case credentials for those will have to be provided to us (off-band).
-More about the specifics later.
+More about the specifics below.

 ## Steps for Adding Type 1 Tests